 Main Office 604-885-2825

-The school office hours are from 8:30 a.m. - 3:30 p.m. daily.
+The school office hours are from 8:30 a.m. to 3:30 p.m. daily.
 You will be welcomed by Christine Clayton who is the school administrative assistant.

 Supervision begins at 8:30 a.m.
 Students may enter the school upon their arrival.